allamand/preview-bot/README.md

 Create an ssm parameter with the value of your domain certificat

-This is the certificat which will be uses to expose our services from the bot example:
+This is the certificat which will be use to expose our services from the bot example:

 ```bash
 aws ssm put-parameter --region $AWS_REGION --tags Key=project,Value=trivia --name CertificateArn-ecs.demo3.allamand.com --type String --value arn:aws:acm:...
 ```